syncfusion-content/javascript-docs/js/PdfViewer/Overview.md

 api: /api/js/ejpdfviewer
 ---

-# Overview of JavaScript PDF Viewer
+# JavaScript PDF Viewer Overview

 PDF viewer for JavaScript is a visualization component for viewing and printing the PDF documents in web pages.
 It is powered by HTML5 or JavaScript and provides various customizations.